Jackabiddle/db-timebanking-app/README.md

 ### Key Files

 - `models/User.js` - the User model class.
-Contains several static methods for inserting and querying users from the database
+Contains several static methods for inserting and querying users from the database.
+Use this as a reference for how to create other models.
 - `public/` - any files you put in here will get served publicly
   - `public/tailwind.css` - a CSS framework used to style the app.
 See https://tailwindcss.com/ for more information.
 - `views/` - a set of HTML pages for each part of our app.
 These use [Handlebars](https://handlebarsjs.com/) to include our data in our HTML pages
   - `views/create-account.html` - the template for the create account form
-  - `views/create-time.html` - the template for the create new jogging time form
+  - `views/create-conribution.html` - the template for the create new contribution form
-  - `views/edit-time.html` - the template for the edit contributions form
+  - `views/edit-contribution.html` - the template for the edit contributions form
-  - `views/list-times.html` - the template for the main page of the app, which lists all contributions
+  - `views/list-contributions.html` - the template for the main page of the app, which lists all contributions
   - `views/sign-in.html` - the template for the sign-in form
 - `database.js` - sets up the database.
 This uses
   [sql.js](https://github.com/kripken/sql.js)
-- `database.sqlite` - the database + some helper functions to make working with it easier
+- `database.sqlite` - the database itself
+- `database.js` - some helper functions to make working with the database easier
 - `routes.js` - what to do for each route (method and URL) in the app
 - `server.js` - sets everything up and starts the app